hannesdatta/course-dprep/slides/coursesetup.md

 ## Disclaimer

 > - I planned to do this in English, but...
-- I assume you have viewed the [course page at tiu.nu/dep](https://hannesdatta.github.io/course-jads2020/)
 - If I’m going too fast (and I will), slow me down!
 - I may deviate from the announced timing
 - I'm a marketer, *not* data scientist, *not* IT